 Even better: You might be able to get certain generic medications for free — see “4 Grocery Store Chains That Offer Free Prescription Drugs.”

 6. Brand-name everything else

-However, your grocer’s store brand is often just as good as the national brand when it comes to quality and taste.
+Some people bristle at the thought of generics, envisioning watered-down shampoo or cardboard crackers.
+Certainly, there are some low-quality off-brands.
+However, your grocer’s store brand is often just as good as a national brand when it comes to quality and taste.